Skip to main content

 • Store custom data, user responses, API results

-• Persists throughout flow execution
+• Persists throughout workflow execution

 system namespace - System-managed data